openebs/website/website/src/blogs/recover-from-volume-multi-attach-error-in-on-prem-kubernetes-clusters.md

 #### **Deleting Node Resource:**

-Here After deleting the Node resource below node related events will be generated which will trigger the force deletion of the pods, and they apparently will be scheduled to other available nodes:
+Here after deleting the Node resource below node related events will be generated which will trigger the force deletion of the pods, and they apparently will be scheduled to other available nodes:

     $ kubectl delete nodes csi-node2.mayalabs.io
     node "csi-node2.mayalabs.io" deleted